honeytrap/honeytrap-docs/docs/development/index.md

 title: Development
 ---

-It is easy to implement extra services within the Honeytrap framework.
+It is easy to implement extra services within the HoneyTrap framework.

 ```
 $ cd /usr/local